DanielOliver/BardView5/README.md

     - [ ] Email verification
     - [ ] Password reset
 - D&D 5e
-    - World: A general setting to play in
+    - Setting: A general setting to play in
         - [X] Read
         - [X] Create
         - [ ] Update
         - [ ] Delete
         - [ ] Query
         - [ ] Assigning user permissions
+        - Notes
+            - Supports markdown in description
     - Monster: A single monster with statblocks and info
         - [ ] Read
         - [ ] Create
         - [ ] Update
         - [ ] Delete
         - [ ] Query
-        - [ ] Associating with worlds
+        - [ ] Associating with settings
-    - Data pack: An entire collection of worlds, monsters, and associated information.
+    - Data pack: An entire collection of settings, monsters, and associated information.
 Meant to be imported or exported and shared.
         - [ ] Export
         - [ ] Import
     - Player tv display: